 There are fifteen aid stations located along the out-and-back marathon course, providing intensive support in the form of hydration as well as lemon drops, fruit, other forms of nutrition, along with an abundance of moral support and good cheer.
 Aid stations are also supplied with basic first aid supplies and clothing drop bags.
 Aid stations compete for our coveted traveling trophy each year, making their efforts to serve all participants go way beyond that proverbial extra mile.
 Support vans constantly cover the course and provide rides to relay participants along with other needed support.
 Four EMT crews are on the course throughout the day to address more intensive medical needs.

-All participants start at the Craig High School at 8:00 a.m., on May 25, 2019.
+All participants start at the Craig High School at 8:00 a.m., on (2020 date TBA).
 Mandatory check-in opens at 7:00 a.m. in the high school lobby, where all may check their clothing, stretch, grab a cup of coffee, compare race strategies and pose for photos.
 Restrooms are also available.

 The race finish is likewise at Craig High School, with the finish line closing at 4:00 p.m.
 Participants may partake of a free grilled hamburger/local seafood feed along with other finish line food items from 11:00 a.m. – 4:00 p.m.
 Meals may be purchased by nonparticipants.
 Our homemade cookie station and the opportunity to purchase post-race massages will also be available.
 A display board will exhibit finishers’ bib tags by race category, designating name and race time.